software-strijders/Aviation/README.md

 ### Postman Collections

 To get around Postman's limitations of a maximum amount of requests (25), we export our collection **per** iteration.
 Not only do we export the Postman collection, we also export multiple Postman test runs.
-We test the happy flow aswell as an unhappy flow that tests our custom exceptions.
+We test the happy and unhappy flow to make sure the release version of our API is always working.

 Every testrun can be found [here](postman/).